Develop your research skills within biological and biomedical sciences

 - utilise pedigrees to track the inheritance of disease alleles

-- analyse patient sequences to find mutations that are likely to cause the disease
+- analyse patient sequences to find mutations that are likely to cause the disease, and evaluate the biochemical effect of any mutations identified.

 This RSM aims to introduce you to iPSC and CRISPR technologies.